 Our staff is available to speak with you Monday through Friday, 8:15 am to 4:45 pm, or after hours for emergencies.
 However, due to confidentiality concerns, we cannot confirm or deny any student is being seen or discuss a student’s treatment without their written consent.

 If you have any questions or concerns at any time, please feel free to contact us.

 If you have not already visited the Mountaineer Parents Club website, we encourage you to do so.
 They staff a toll-free helpline (1-800-WVU-0096) designed to provide direct and immediate help for parents who have questions or concerns that do not appear to fall within the typical categories of frequently called WVU numbers.

 Faculty and staff may contact the Carruth Center if they encounter troubled students and are unsure how to help them.
 Simply call 304-293-4431 and ask to speak to a staff psychologist.
 This number can also be used for after-hours emergencies.

 We also work closely with the Office of Accessibility Services, should a faculty

 or staff member suspect a student has a learning or testing disability.
 Often,

 a referral from an instructor may tip the balance for a student who is hesitant

 about accepting our services.

-Our Center is oriented to the needs of students.
-If you are faculty or staff member who would like assistance for yourself, please contact the WVU Faculty and Staff Assistance Program, a free and confidential problem-solving resource, at 304-293-5590.
+Our center is oriented to the needs of students.
+If you are a faculty or staff member who would like assistance for yourself, please contact the WVU Faculty and Staff Assistance Program, a free and confidential problem-solving resource, at 304-293-5590.